-Our service is a referral service to help you if you have a diagnosed or emerging severe and enduring mental health difficulty.
+Our service is a referral service to help you if you have complex mental health difficulties.
+Such as a diagnosed or emerging severe and enduring mental health difficulty.

 You must be referred to us by your doctor at the Students' Health Service or by one of our Student Counselling Service counsellors.

 - harming yourself deliberately which has resulted in injuries that need medical attention

 - having plans for suicide or previous suicide attempts

 - confused or disturbed thoughts that may not make sense to you or others

 - seeing or hearing things that other people don’t

 If you are referred to the Mental Health Advisory Service